Candida and Hormonal Acne: The Gut-Skin-Hormone Connection

 What Is Candida?

-Candida is a naturally occurring yeast that normally lives inside the body in small amounts, particularly in the digestive tract, mouth, skin, and vaginal area.
-In healthy balance, it usually causes no problems.
+Candida is a type of yeast that can normally live on and inside the body, including the digestive tract, mouth, skin, and genital area.
+In many healthy people, Candida is present without causing illness.

 The Gut-Skin Connection

-The gut and skin are closely connected through the immune system, inflammation pathways, and the microbiome.
+The gut and skin are closely connected through the immune system, inflammatory pathways, and the microbiome.
+This relationship is often referred to as the gut-skin axis.

 • Increased skin sensitivity